 Bremont Limited Editions are the Main Event

 While aviators demonstrate an affinity for heritage from much older companies like Breitling (around since 1884), Bremont has managed to overcome this deficit in a fairly short period of time (they only produced their first watch in 2007).
 From a marketing perspective, it is actually quite a coup.
 While aviation is ensconced in heritage, Bremont has managed to overcome this lack of company history by offering watches that integrate ACTUAL aviation heritage.
 By doing so, they have provided a direct connection to aviation history that out-does the industry incumbents.
-A few examples of watches that exhibit this are the Bremont Wright Flyer and the Bremont P-51, of which both are very difficult to buy on the open market.
-(The company noted to me that a few Wright Watches are still available through retailers, though unlike other watches, good luck finding one selling used).
-When these limited edition watches do come on the market, they sell at a premium.
-For example, the P-51 originally retailed (in stainless steel) in 2011 for $11,900; one was recently listed on Chrono24 in steel for $18,400.
+A few examples of watches that exhibit this is the Bremont P-51, which is very difficult to buy on the open market.

-The second model is the P-51, which apart from its aviation-centric theme and propeller shaped rotor, it integrates actual metal from a veteran WWII Pacific Theater P-51 Mustang.
-While the metal is not nearly as “limited” in nature as the fabric from the Wright Flyer, these watches have demonstrated a scarcity on the secondary market.
+The P-51, which apart from its aviation-centric theme and propeller shaped rotor, it integrates actual metal from a veteran WWII Pacific Theater P-51 Mustang.
 Bremont recently released another limited edition piece, the DH-88, named after a famous British plane that flew from England to Australia in 3 days in 1934, a significant aviation milestone.
 This watch also integrates a small piece of wood from the aircraft.

 I asked Nick and Giles where they come up with the ideas for the limited editions.
 For the most part, their special editions are virtually impossible to buy on the secondary market.
 Nick told me: